The safest way to pay a private seller

 • The purchase price must be $25,000 or less.

-• The vehicle must not have been sold to another qualified buyer after August 16, 2022.
-KeySavvy will help confirm the vehicle's eligibility.
+• The vehicle must not have been sold after August 16, 2022 (except to the original owner).
+We'll help confirm the vehicle's eligibility.

 Because the tax credit is partially based on your income, we cannot determine your personal eligibility.
 Review the IRS Used Clean Vehicle Credit website or consult a tax professional to confirm your eligibility.